RTippin/messenger/docs/Broadcasting.md

 ## Setting up your custom BroadcastDriver

-- If you want to create your own custom broadcast driver implementation, your class must implement our [BroadcastDriver][link-broadcast-driver] interface.
+- If you want to create your own broadcast driver implementation, your class must implement our [BroadcastDriver][link-broadcast-driver] interface.
-- Once created, register your custom driver in your `MessengerServiceProvider` boot method
+- Once created, register your custom driver implementation in your `MessengerServiceProvider` boot method

 ```php
 <?php